blue-llama/e-treasure-hunt/README.md

 ## Create users

-- Add a User object via <domain>/admin
+- Add User objects via /admin
-- Pass the username and password to the teams and they can begin the hunt!
+- Pass usernames and passwords to the teams and they can begin the hunt!